 Cleaner Production Facilities

 When thinking about manufacturing operations, some may conjure images of crowded warehouses full of workers with low paying jobs.
 This image no longer fits most modern production facilities, because manufacturers are enhancing their standards related to organization and efficiency.
-In 2016, you can expect to see companies implementing quality assurance concepts, such as 5S, to drive efficiency in the workplace.
+In the future, you can expect to see companies implementing quality assurance concepts, such as 5S, to drive efficiency in the workplace.

 These concepts call for using a systematic approach to eliminate waste through cleanliness and organization.
 In addition to greater efficiency and less waste or hazards within production facilities, cleaner shops are important for maintaining or even improving employee morale.
 That is why improving manufacturing décor and layouts is a priority for shop managers.
 This trend is expected to grow in countries not just in the western world, but also in countries with developing economies such as China and India.